ROCm/hipBLASLt/docs/reference/ext-reference.rst

     {256, 256, 1, 1}; // This is a valid configuration cause 256 + 256 + 1 + 1 < 1000
     {512, 512, 1, 1}; // This is NOT a valid configuration cause 512 + 512 + 1 + 1 > 1000

-For example, we have a grouped gemm with gemm_count = 4.
-The sum of N must not exceed the "sum of N" set in setProblem API.
-In this mode, the first element is the "sum of n" in the array of Ns.
+For example, consider a grouped GEMM with ``gemm_count = 4``.
+The sum of N must not exceed the "sum of N" set in the ``setProblem`` API.
+In this mode, the first element is the "sum of N" in the array of Ns.

 .. code-block:: c++